 “El Atleti” can be described as a symbol of true sentiment that goes beyond the purely sportive sense of the word.
 The club, known as “el glorioso” by its oldest fans, is now going through a crucial moment of renovation, of reinventing itself.
 Atlético is on an unstoppable mission towards joining the likes of Europe’s leading football teams.

-The club’s new stadium, Wanda Metropolitano, is the best example of this wonderful transition.
-It hosted this year’s final of the UEFA Champions League and it was a MIGHTY match.
+The club’s new stadium, Cívitas Metropolitano, is the best example of this wonderful transition.
 The arena is an ultramodern, beautiful coliseum-like structure, equipped and designed with the latest technologies which together create a perfect and all-round football atmosphere.

 A visit to these sacred grounds is more than necessary!
 Not only for the beauty of the stadium itself, but to watch in awe as the red and white striped club amaze the crowds in a sure-to-be spectacular show!